Neural Architecture Search for Energy Efficient Always-on Audio Models: Results

 \section{Results}

 Table~\ref{tab:results} conveys energy usage, memory size and accuracy for the best NAS results and two types of baseline models: MobileNet and TCResNet.
-We include MobileNetV1/V2 as baseline models since they perform well on image classification tasks and are quite large models within our search space.
+We include MobileNetV1/V2 as baseline models since they are large models relative to our search space (i.e. they will have more capacity) and they have been applied successfully to audio classification~\citep{bib30} tasks.
 The MobileNetV2 benchmark uses an expansion parameter of six.
-At the other end of the model size spectrum, we include TCResNet models which are known to perform well on speech command recognition and require low number of FLOPs and static memory.
-We use two different TCResNet model sizes, the TCResNet8 with width multiplier of one (labelled TCResNet8-1) and TCResNet14 with width multiplier of 1.5 (TCResNet14-1.5).
-Note, the benchmark models had to be slightly modified from their original paper version to work with a 196 by 40 size input since MobileNets are designed to run on square input images and the TCResNet is designed to run on a 96x40 size spectrogram.
+At the other end of the model size spectrum, we include TCResNet models which are known to perform well on speech command recognition and require a low number of FLOPs and static memory.
+We use two different TCResNet model sizes, the TCResNet8 with width multiplier of one (labeled TCResNet8-1) and TCResNet14 with width multiplier of 1.5 (TCResNet14-1.5).
+Note, the benchmark models had to be slightly modified from their original paper version to work with a 196 by 40 size spectrogram input since MobileNets are designed to run on square input images and the TCResNet is designed to run on a 96x40 size spectrogram.
 The baseline models are all quantized with the same int-8 quantization-aware training used in the NAS architectures.
 Table~\ref{tab:results} reports all models' mean task accuracy after training five times to remove any bias from the initial starting condition.
 NAS done with the less harsh energy penalty $b'=\frac{0.02}{1.75}$ is marked with an accent suffix (b') in the Table.
 We visualize the NAS results from Table~\ref{tab:results} in Figure~\ref{fig:visualize_table_results}.

-NAS-HyperFirefly, the best network when using the less harsh energy penalty, achieves slightly worse accuracy than MobileNetV1 but better accuracy than MobileNetV2.
+NAS-HyperFirefly, the best network when using the harsh energy penalty (note the HyperFirefly suffix means the HyperFirefly regularized evolution with particle swarm algorithm was used), achieves slightly worse accuracy than MobileNetV1 but better accuracy than MobileNetV2.
 Compared to MobileNetV2 it uses 50x less memory usage and 10x less energy usage.
-NAS-HyperFirefly-b', which was run with a less harsh energy penalty than NAS-HyperFirefly, uses more energy than NAS-Firefly but also achieves better accuracy.
+NAS-HyperFirefly-b', which was run with a less harsh energy penalty than NAS-HyperFirefly, uses more energy than NAS-HyperFirefly but also achieves better accuracy.
 NAS-HyperFirefly-b' achieves slightly better mean accuracy than MobileNetV1, the baseline model with the best mean task accuracy.